Orlando Itinerary – two weeks in Orlando

 9pm: Absolutely knackered from our two-day Universal adventure (clocking up over 30,000 steps), we headed back to the hotel for room service and an early night.

 Then it was back to the hotel for some essential sunbathing and pool time.
-When planning your two week itinerary for Orlando, don’t underestimate how much rest time you will need.
+When planning your two week Orlando itinerary, don’t underestimate how much rest time you will need.
 Trust me, the weather in Florida can be hot and humid and you will do a lot of walking and travelling between the hotels and parks.
 Taking days to relax might seem like a waste of precious holiday time when you are at home creating a plan of action, but once you get there you will be grateful for a few breaks.
 According to our FitBit, we were averaging around 15,000 steps a day.
 If you do get restless sitting around, the 14-day unlimited tickets mean you can head back to the parks for a few hours whenever you feel like it.

 UNIVERSAL’S VOLCANO BAY WATERPARK